Walking — Foundation Movement on Flat Ground

 The body does not require altitude to adapt.
 It does not require fasted hiking.
 It does not require cold.
 It requires repeatable movement, a fasted state, and recovery that closes the loop.

 This is the proof that lives underneath the mountain — the work that earns the right to climb.
 Walking is not the warm-up.
-It is the foundation that makes everything above it stable.
+It is the foundation engine.
+Rucking adds load to it.
+Running adds cardiovascular pressure to it.
+Hiking expresses it through terrain.
+But the signal begins here, on flat ground, where the body learns to do the same work at lower cost.

 Cross-Modality Context

 Walking is the foundation.
 Rucking adds controlled load on the same route.
 Running raises the cardiovascular demand on the same route.
-Each modality is tracked as its own longitudinal dataset, with the cross-modality comparison published on the master Movement Longitudinal Dataset page.
+Each modality is tracked as its own longitudinal dataset, allowing TrailGenic to separate baseline adaptation from load adaptation and intensity adaptation.

 TrailGenic™ System Integration